 Who people may contact has been controlled by Samuel from the beginning--prohibitions against attending CEFN, against contacting the American Workers in the Geftakys ministry, against talking to people who leave the local Assembly, against the internet, etc. This is called milieu control.
 It is a well-documented characteristic of cultic groups.
 Samuel prohibiting the internet is another example.

-The Assemblies teach that in order to have the "heavenly vision" and be a part of God's best, people must fellowship in the Assemblies; therefore to dismiss, suspend or excommunicate someone from the Assembly is to assign them to negative spiritual consequences.
-This is sometimes carried to an extreme, as it apparently was in the case of Joshua.
 George Geftakys often spoke as Samuel did in "The Spirit of Offence".
 He used many scriptures that speak of God's judgment on the wicked.
 What he was doing, in effect, was cursing those people before the Assembly.
 (See The Story of Denise Stanford and Why the Irons Left for other examples.)
 This is another cultic characteristic.
 It is called " dispensing with existence."
 When the excommunicated person suffers adversity, the Assembly points to it as proof of their belief.
 The fact that others leave and prosper, such as Dr. Sunday Ochenjele, is ignored.